⏰ NEET SS Pathology 2026 Exam Approaching | Last Chance to Lock Your Rank | Time-Sensitive Strategy Inside

 Precision > Panic

-If you're reading this between 20–27 December, stop hopping between PDFs, Telegram groups, and random notes.
+If you're reading this in your final week, stop hopping between PDFs, Telegram groups, and random notes.

 At this stage, what you skip matters more than what you read.